swhitefi/Comparative_Genomics/day2_morning/README.md

 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day2_morning/README.md)
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

-Now that we feel confident in our assembly, lets compare it to our reference to see if we can identify any large insertions/deletions.
-To do this we will use a graphical to call Artemis Comparison Tool (ACT).
+Now that we feel confident in our assembly, lets compare it to our reference to see if we can identify any large insertions/deletions and  will use a graphical user interface called Artemis Comparison Tool (ACT) for visualization.

 To do this we need to first align our genome assembly to our reference.
 We will accomplish this using command-line BLAST.

 >i.
 Align unordered contigs to reference